 Can I move assets from one company to another?

 Directors must tread very carefully when it comes to moving assets from one company to another.
-Although assets are able to be transferred, such transactions will come under scrutiny from the liquidator.
-A director has an obligation to do what is best for the company’s creditors, so disposing of assets prior to a liquidation at undervalue goes against this principle.
+Although assets can be transferred, such transactions will come under scrutiny from the liquidator.
+A director has an obligation to do what is best for the company’s creditors, so disposing of assets prior to liquidation at undervalue goes against this principle.
 If you do want to go ahead with selling your assets to another company, everything has to be done in the correct way.
 Firstly, you must make sure that all board members are of the same opinion and all valuations undertaken professionally by a RICS qualified surveyor

 Just as selling assets at undervalue is unacceptable, so too is transferring assets from one company to another at undervalue.
 In fact, any transaction which either favours one creditor above others or in some way disadvantages creditors (for example pledging assets as security) can be challenged.
 Any director decision which is seen as suspicious by the liquidator, will be investigated further and if an asset is seen to have been transferred at undervalue, it can even be overturned if a liquidator applies to the Court

-Legislation prevents directors from transferring assets when a winding up petition has been issued, if directors do so, they could be in serious breach of their own duties.
+Legislation prevents directors from transferring assets when a winding-up petition has been issued, if directors do so, they could be in serious breach of their own duties.

-If the directors made the decision to sell assets prior to a liquidation, then a best practice to follow would be to hold a board meeting to discuss proposed sales.
+If the directors made the decision to sell company assets prior to a liquidation, then a best practice to follow would be to hold a board meeting to discuss proposed sales.
 This would provide individual directors with some protection as it shows they wanted to gain board approval.

 Most importantly a RICS qualified surveyor should be hired to accurately value the assets in question and oversee the actual sale.

-If you are having concerns about selling your company assets, or are unsure about what you are legally able to do, get in touch with us today and we can help guide you on the best way to deal with company assets before a liquidation.
+If you are having concerns about selling your company assets or are unsure about what you are legally able to do, get in touch with us today and we can help guide you on the best way to deal with company assets before a liquidation.

 What are the ramifications for directors making transactions at undervalue?

-Insolvency practitioners have the power to investigate all the company’s affairs, before it proceeded into liquidation or administration.
+Insolvency practitioners have the power to investigate all the company’s affairs before it proceeded into liquidation or administration.
 If an insolvency practitioner finds that a director has sold assets undervalue, the transaction may subsequently be reversed following an application to the Court.

 Directors could face severe penalties if they do not confine to do what is in the best interest of the creditors.